Skip to contents

 trace

-Logical; if TRUE (default), prints progress and timing messages to the console.
+Logical.
+If TRUE (default), prints progress and timing messages to the console for each replicate.
+Set to FALSE for silent execution.

 parallel